Quranaloneislam.net

 (6:141) He is the one who created gardens with or without trellises, date palms, crops diverse in taste, olives, pomegranates, [some] similar and [some] dissimilar.
 Consume its fruit when it yields and donate its [due] share [of zakât] on the day of harvest.
 And do not be extravagant.
 Indeed, He does not like those who are extravagant.

-The word “zakât” occurs 33 times in the Quran, referring 31 times payment the ritual of zakât of 20%.
-The exact expression at the imperative form “and fulfill the obligation of zakât (Waâtu zzakât = وءاتوا الزكوة) occurs 12 times.
-The same verb (âtâ = اتى, form IV = to give, to donate in charity) is associated with the word zakât 27 times in the Quran in different ways out of the 30 times the word refers to the obligatory charity.
+The word “zakât” occurs 33 times in the Quran, referring 31 times to the ritual of zakât of 20%.
+The exact expression in the imperative form “and fulfill the obligation of zakât (Waâtu zzakât = وءاتوا الزكوة) occurs 12 times.
+The same verb (âtâ = اتى, form IV = to give, to donate in charity) is associated with the word zakât 27 times in the Quran in different ways out of the 30 times the word referring to the obligatory charity.

-This little precision is for the all the ones who deny that zakât is indeed the payment of a specific share or percentage, as mentioned clearly in 6:141, and as confirmed with a 20% zakât rate on spoils of war (8:41).
+This Quranic clarification shuts down the claims of the ones who deny that zakât is indeed the payment of a specific share or percentage, as outlined clearly in 6:141, and as confirmed with a 20% zakât rate on spoils of war (8:41).
+If 20% is not a specific percentage, then please tell me what it is.

-Therefore, when God commands to “donate its [due] share (of the yield) on the day of harvest”, we should pay the only “known share” (70:24) that is mentioned in the Quran and relates to paying the zakât, that is to say 20% (8:41).
-This is the one and only true rate of zakât for people who really wish to follow the Quran alone.
+Therefore, when God commands us to “donate its [due] share (of the yield) on the day of harvest”, we should pay the only “known share” (70:24) that is ever mentioned in the fully detailed Quran and relates to paying the zakât, that is to say 20% (8:41).
+This is the one and only authentic rate of zakât for people who really wish to follow the Quran alone and obey Allah.

 According to 6:141, the due share of Zakât needs to be paid “on the day of harvest”.
-This can be once a year (according to the concept of solar year, and not lunar because the harvest follows the solar cycle) if a farmer only has one type of crop, or every time he has a harvest on his land.
+This can be once a year (according to the concept of solar year, and not lunar because a harvest is indexed to a solar cycle) if a farmer only has one type of crop, or every time he reaps a harvest on his land.
 In other words, a believers needs to pay his zakât every time he has revenues, whether they are monthly, weekly, yearly, etc…

-Given the fact that 2:219 indicates that we should donate in charity based on the “surplus”, the zakât should be in my opinion calculated on what remains of the preceding harvest on the day of the new harvest, and not on the one that is being harvested because a harvest is often harvested on several days and rarely sold the same day.
-In other words, we should pay 20% of “the surplus” (the real harvest for everyone) after taxes and all expenses incurred during the year, making sure we set aside a surplus (7:199) because it is beyond mandatory for every Muslim to pay the zakât.
-Paying the zakât on the day of the main harvest once a year would also have the advantage for Muslims to be in a position to give much more in one time, rather than fragmented amounts that would not make a substantial difference for people they try to help.
+Given the fact that 2:219 indicates that we should donate in charity based on “the surplus”, the zakât should be calculated on what remains of the preceding harvest on the day of the new harvest, and not on the one that is being harvested because a harvest is often harvested on several days and rarely sold the same day.
+In other words, we should pay 20% of “the surplus” (the actual harvest for everyone) after taxes and all expenses incurred during the year, making sure that we set aside a surplus (7:199) because it is beyond mandatory for every Muslim to pay the zakât.
+Paying the zakât on the day of the main harvest once a year would also have the advantage for Muslims to be in a position to give much more in one time, rather than fragmented amounts that would not necessarily make a substantial difference for people they try to help.

 Conclusion